strawberry-graphql/strawberry/docs/general/mutations.md

 You can checkout our documentation on
-[dealing with errors](/docs/guides/errors#expected-errors) to learn how to return a union of types in mutation.
+[dealing with errors](/docs/guides/errors#expected-errors) to learn how to return a union of types from a mutation.